National identification number: Norway

 In 2017, the Norwegian Ministry of Finance approved changes to the numbering system.
 After the changes, the number will no longer indicate gender, and the first check digit will be 'released' to become part of the individual number.

 Poland

 In Poland, a Public Electronic Census System (Powszechny Elektroniczny System Ewidencji Ludności - PESEL) number is mandatory for all permanent residents of Poland and for temporary residents living in Poland for over 2 months.
-It has the form YYMMDDZZZXQ, where YYMMDD is the date of birth (with century encoded in month field), ZZZ is the personal identification number, X denotes sex (even for females, odd for males) and Q is a parity number.
+It has the form YYMMDDZZZXQ, where YYMMDD is the date of birth (with century encoded in the month field), ZZZ is the personal identification number, X denotes sex (even for females, odd for males) and Q is a check digit.

 Portugal

-The Constitution of Portugal - in its 35th Article - expressly prohibits the assignment of a national single number to the citizens.
+The Constitution of Portugal – in its 35th Article – expressly prohibits the assignment of a national single number to the citizens.
 This prohibition is related with the protection of the personal rights, liberties and guaranties.
 As such, a national identification number does not exist, but instead each citizen has several different identification numbers for use in the different single purposes.

 The existing main identification numbers are: